Sh4zKh4n/lcsc-2019/code/week2/README.md

 in `rng.cpp`.

-When `main.cpp`, is compiled, the compiler knows that there is a class `lcsc::lcrng` since this is defined by `rng.cpp`, but it does not know how the specific implementation of the member functions.
-Only `rng.cpp` is compiled, the member functions implementations are available.
+When `main.cpp`, is compiled, the compiler knows that there is a class `lcsc::lcrng` since this is declared by `rng.hpp`, but it does not know how the specific implementation of the member functions.
+Only when `rng.cpp` is compiled, the member function implementations are available.
 The linker will then fill in the missing references to the implementations of the functionality exposed by `rng.hpp` to `main.cpp`.